chalk-ai/assert/README.md

 func SetRandomSeed(seed int64)
 ```

-SetRandomSeed sets the seed for the random generator used in testza.
+SetRandomSeed sets the seed for the random generator used in assert.
 Using the same seed will result in the same random sequences each time and
 guarantee a reproducible test run.
 Use this setting, if you want a 100%
 deterministic test.
 You should use this in the init() method of the package,
 which contains your tests.

-> This setting can also be set by the command line flag --testza.seed.
+> This setting can also be set by the command line flag --assert.seed.

 Example:

     init() {
-      testza.SetRandomSeed(1337) // Set the seed to 1337
+      assert.SetRandomSeed(1337) // Set the seed to 1337
-      testza.SetRandomSeed(time.Now().UnixNano()) // Set the seed back to the current time (default | non-deterministic)
+      assert.SetRandomSeed(time.Now().UnixNano()) // Set the seed back to the current time (default | non-deterministic)
     }

 #### SetShowStartupMessage